Mookie Betts Preview, Player Props: Dodgers vs. Braves

-On Thursday, Mookie Betts (batting .537 in his past 10 games) and the Los Angeles Dodgers play the Atlanta Braves, whose starting pitcher will be Spencer Strider.
+On Friday, Mookie Betts (.604 on-base percentage in past 10 games, 193 points above season-long percentage) and the Los Angeles Dodgers face the Atlanta Braves, whose starting pitcher will be Max Fried.
 First pitch is at 10:10 PM ET.

-He had two hits (going 2-for-4) in his most recent game against the Diamondbacks.
+In his most recent game, he hit two homers in his last game (going 2-for-4) against the Braves.

 Mookie Betts Game Info & Props vs. the Braves